 What To Expect When Coming Off The Pill, And 5 Things To Do Before You Do

-Oral contraceptives, or “the pill,” have been a popular form of birth control for decades.
-They are highly effective and have many benefits beyond preventing pregnancy, such as regulating periods and reducing acne.
-However, many women may choose to discontinue using the pill for various reasons, whether it’s to start a family or to explore other birth control options.
-Whatever the reason may be, it’s important to know what to expect when coming off the pill and take certain precautions before doing so.
-In this paper, we will discuss the potential side effects of stopping the pill and provide five important things to do before discontinuing its use.
+Oral contraceptives, more commonly known as “the pill,” have been a popular form of birth control for years.
+They are incredibly effective and have many other advantages besides preventing pregnancy, such as regularizing periods and providing clearer skin.
+Many women, however, may quit using the pill for various reasons; some want to start a family, while others may seek an alternate method of birth control.
+Whatever the case may be, it is best to know what one should expect when coming off the pill and take some precautions beforehand.
+This paper discusses the possible side effects when stopping the pill and gives five important things to do before quitting.

 What to Expect When Coming Off the Pill